 It's natural to want to attribute complicated human responses to our lovely, feline friends.
 But the truth is, our cats do not think in the nuanced and complicated ways that we do.

 Your cat CAN, however, be upset with you and because of that he or she may hide or not show as much affection.

 Or your cat could just be tired and resting.

 If you feel like your cat is ignoring you, make sure that he or she doesn't have any health issues.

-Myth Two: My Cat is Not Eating Because She Is Mad At Me.
+2. My Cat Is Not Eating Because She Is Mad at Me

 As mentioned above, your cat is not likely to be able to process complicated emotions.
 But if your cat is not eating, it can be serious.